-- - - Generation from renewable sources that is consumed by the organization (MWh)
+Generation that is consumed by the organization (MWh) - Generation from renewable sources that is consumed by the organization (MWh)

 Electricity 115 115 115 115

 Heat

 Steam

 Cooling

 (C9.1) Provide any additional climate-related metrics relevant to your business.

 C10.
 Verification